roxel/tip_project/readme.md

 The configuration is based on Docker bridge network <https://docs.docker.com/engine/userguide/networking/#bridge-networks>.
 Demo app compose file setups new Docker bridge network, sender and receiver join it and only then all can access each other using their IP addresses (as found using command `docker inspect <container-name>`).
+The IP address in receiver/test.yml should be the address taken from demo (run command: docker inspect demo_app_1) and IP address in sender/test.yml should be taken from receiver (run command: docker inspect receiver_receiver_1).

 ### Troubleshooting